decaporg/decap-cms/website/content/docs/beta-features.md

  * not concatenated.
  *
  * For example, the code below contains an incomplete config, but using it,
- * your `config.yml` can be missing it's backend property, allowing you
+ * your `config.yml` can be missing its backend property, allowing you
  * to set this property at runtime.
  */